ReScience/ReScience-submission/article/Larisch-2018.md

 ## Model description

 The neuron model is mainly borrowed from the description the matlab source code.
-Different as mentioned in the publication, after a spike is the membrane potential set to $29.4mV$, one millisecond later to $29.4mV + 3.462mV$ and another millisecond later to $E_{L} + 15mV + 6.0984mV$ .
+After a spike is the membrane potential set to $29.4mV$, one millisecond later to $29.4mV + 3.462mV$ and another millisecond later to $E_{L} + 15mV + 6.0984mV$ .
 This so called 'resolution trick' is to simulate the spike upswing for $2ms$ after a spike is emitted.
 Beside this, the equations of the neuron model and the values of the parameters are equal to the description in the original paper and not presented here.